priyank21116/Interview-Creation-Portal/README.md

 ## BackendCode- https://github.com/priyank21116/Interview-CreationPortal-Backend
 ---

-Schedule Interview screen
+### Schedule Interview screen

 ![st](./src/images/st.png)
 ![sl](./src/images/sl.png)

-View All Scheduled Interview -Screen
+### View All Scheduled Interview -Screen

 ![h](./src/images/h.png)

-Update Interview - Screen
+### Update Interview - Screen

 ![het](./src/images/het.png)
 ![heb](./src/images/heb.png)

 ## Basic Features
-- Singal Page Website

 - An interview creation section where the admin can create an interview by selecting participants, start time ,end time and description.
 Backend should throw error with proper error message if:
 -- Any of the participants is not available during the scheduled time (i.e, has another interview scheduled) -- No of participants is less than 2
 -- Other then these two, app have various component specific checks and error
 - An interviews list page where admin can see all the upcoming interviews.From here Admin can delete or reshedule interview
 - An interview edit dropout component where admin can edit the created interview with the same validations as on the creation page.
+- Singal Page Website
+- Efficent use of components,with least possible code repeatition
+- Styling and UI created using Tailwind Css

+---

+---